a1v0/dft-contacts/README.md

 ## Setup

 Clone the repo locally using `git clone url/copied/from/github`.
+Enter the repo's root directory.

-Create a virtual environment using the command `py -m venv venv`.
-Then open your virtual environment.
+Create a virtual environment using the command `py -m venv name_of_venv`.
+Then open your virtual environment using `. name_of_venv/bin/activate`.

-Install any packages using `pip install`. _**[ENSURE THAT THE FILE CONTAINING ALL PACKAGE INFO IS IN THE REPO AND UP TO DATE.
-USE `pip freeze`]**_
+Install any packages using `pip install -r requirements.txt`.

+Run `py manage.py migrate` in the CLI to create the necessary table(s) in your SQLite database.

-To seed the SQLite database, open `dft_contacts/seed_script.py` and follow the instructions in the comment at the top.
+To seed the database with dummy data, open `dft_contacts/seed_script.py` and follow the instructions in the comment at the top.
 This will give you a few dummy users to play around with.

+To start the app, run `py manage.py runserver`.

 ## Data storage